Marília Mendonça: 2019–2021: Patroas e Todos os Cantos

-On 21 July 2022, Mendonça first posthumous EP titled Decretos Reais, Vol. 1 was released.

 Personal life

 In March 2015, Mendonça dated businessman Yugnir Ângelo, with whom she became engaged in December 2016.
 She ended the relationship in August 2017, stating she was too young for such a commitment.
 After maintaining casual relationships, in May 2019 she revealed she had been in a serious relationship for five months with fellow singer and songwriter Murilo Huff.
 The couple got engaged and moved in together.
-In June the same year, she confirmed that she was pregnant, giving birth to her son Léo, born eight weeks premature, on 16 December 2019, in Goiânia.
+In June the same year, she confirmed that she was pregnant, giving birth to her son Léo, born eight months premature, on 16 December 2019, in Goiânia.
+In July 2025, Murilo Huff, father of Leo (Marília Mendonça's son), filed for sole custody of his son.
+He seeks sole custody of Leo, who currently lives with his maternal grandmother, Dona Ruth, in shared custody since the singer's death in 2021.
+The case is being processed under court secrecy, and both Murilo and Dona Ruth request respect and discretion regarding the child's image and privacy.

+Murilo Huff, through his law firm, stated that his desire is to fully exercise his role as a father, raising his son with greater closeness, but that this does not mean separating him from his maternal family, according to journalist Leo Dias.
+He also emphasized that he requested sole custody due to recent "discoveries" that have shaken him, but cannot reveal further details due to court secrecy.

 During the break of her Side B live show, on 8 August 2020, Mendonça mentioned a gay nightclub in Goiânia called Diesel, where one of her band's musicians had kissed "the most beautiful woman in his life", according to her.
 In addition, other members of the band chuckled and made unspoken comments, implying that the boy would have hooked up with a transsexual woman.
 The singer's comments had a negative impact on social networks and raised the hashtag #MaríliaTransfóbica on Twitter.
 On 10 August, Mendonça spoke on Twitter and admitted the mistake, where she apologized for the jokes and acknowledged that her mistake was unjustifiable.

 Death

 On 5 November 2021, Mendonça embarked on an air taxi with four other people on board towards Caratinga, Minas Gerais, Brazil, where she was expected to perform in a local concert.
-The plane crashed, killing Mendonça, her uncle (who was also her manager), her producer and two crew members.
+The plane crashed, killing Mendonça, her uncle (who was also her manager), her producer, and two crew members.
 All five deaths were officially confirmed shortly after on a live coverage by TV Globo.
-Her death attracted great attention of national and international media, and several artists mourned the tragedy and paid their respects on social media, such as Anitta, Luísa Sonza, Dulce María, Gal Costa, Roberta Miranda, Gilberto Gil, Ivete Sangalo, Pabllo Vittar, among others and from Manuel Abud, CEO of the Latin Recording Academy.
+Her death attracted immense attention of national and international media, and several artists mourned the tragedy and paid their respects on social media, such as Anitta, Luísa Sonza, Dulce María, Gal Costa, Roberta Miranda, Gilberto Gil, Ivete Sangalo, Pabllo Vittar, among others and from Manuel Abud, CEO of the Latin Recording Academy.

-After her death, Mendonça became the most listened-to artist in global streamings with 28.6 million streams; 74 of her songs appeared in Spotify's TOP200 in Brazil.
+After her death, Mendonça became the most listened-to artist in global streaming with 28.6 million streams; 74 of her songs appeared in Spotify's TOP200 in Brazil.